COURSES TAUGHT

 Research Interests

 My main research areas are technologically-mediated communication, multimodal discourse, and gender and digital technology.
 I am interested in understanding and describing the nature of these phenomena, their effects on interpersonal interaction, and their social impacts.
 I have also studied telepresence robot-mediated interaction, and I am fascinated by the concept of holographic telepresence.
 Recently, I have been thinking about the future of technologically-mediated communication, particularly the integration of AI into human-human communication.
-I am also interested in the implications of digital face modification, including "deepfake" technology, for self-presentation and the concept of authenticity in video-mediated communication.
+I am also interested in the implications of digital face modification, including "deepfake" technology, for self-presentation and for the concept of authenticity in video-mediated communication.

 My current and recent doctoral students research credibility and fake news; self-presentation through Augmented Reality (AR) filters; (mis)construal of graphics in mobile messaging; social interaction through intelligent conversational assistants; abusive language detection; online metalinguistic discourse about language varieties; and crowdfunding through livestreaming.